Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Slicing results with the counting dimension.

-In order to construct a set $E$ with counting dimension $D(E)>1$ such that a cone of tubes have exceptionally high dimension $>(D(E)-1)$, we have to ensure that the set of points of the set $E$ do not cluster together in growing two dimensional grids.
-In the examples below, we show how to construct a set $E$ where the growth of the points is along a diagonal in a cone, so that we can't locate within this set any growing two dimensional sub-sequence that is growing to infinity.
-This is done while ensuring that the each of the ray of tubes has a growing sub-sequence of points that ensures that it still has counting dimension 1.
+Retain the setting of the cone of the previous paragraph.
+In order to construct a set $E$ supported within this cone $\C$, with counting dimension $D(E)>1$ such that we have a family of tubes $\{t_{(u,0)}\}$ for $u$ belonging in some small interval around the origin, with each tube in the family having an exceptionally high counting dimension greater than $(D(E)-1)$, we have to ensure that the set of points of $E$ do not accumulate in two dimensional clusters of growing length.
+In the examples below, we show how to construct a set $E$ that grows linearly.
+We can't locate within this set any growing two dimensional sub-sequence that is growing to infinity.
+This is done while ensuring that each of the ray of tubes has a growing sub-sequence of points that ensures that it still has counting dimension 1.
 That would prove \cref{thm:strongerslicing2}.

 Now we construct the set that proves \cref{thm:strongerslicing1}.